uderik/k8s-rollout-restart/README.md

 k8s-rollout-restart --execute --resources=deployments,statefulsets
 # or restart all types of resources
 k8s-rollout-restart --execute --resources=all

+# Restart all types of resources across all namespaces
+k8s-rollout-restart --execute --resources=all --all-namespaces

 # Restart only resources older than 7 days
 k8s-rollout-restart --execute --older-than=7d